 Sekh-ra was evidently a most enlightened ruler, for the book tells us he was renowned for his wisdom and virtue among the native inhabitants and Frisian colonists alike, and permitted them to live according to their own laws.
 Could there be a more telling portrait of a genuine Egyptian Initiate than this?
 Nor can he have been an isolated case of the ancient Egyptians spreading their civilized culture and wisdom across Europe, for, as we have seen, we find traces of it everywhere we look.
 Sadly, when Sekh-ra died, wise rulership and virtuous laws died with him, the Frisian colony was abandoned, and the country rapidly descended into apostasy and disorder, much as the British Isles did after the departure of the Egyptian colonists.
 But this is by the way.
 The importance of this evidence lies in the close coincidence of the date (given as ca. 1600 B.C. in the Oera Linda Book) with the era of the Egyptian colonisation of England, and the presence of a powerful Egyptian ruler in Greece at approximately the same time.

-As we said earlier, we aim to write a bit more about the Egyptian colonists in the British Isles in a future article.
-Meanwhile, we hope this brief survey of Egypt in England may encourage you to do your own research, for there is nothing more profitable to the mind than study in a good cause for a good purpose.
+As we intimated earlier, it is our aim to write more about the Egyptian colonists in future.
+Meanwhile, if you have enjoyed this article you should find much to interest you in our investigation of Stonehenge and the Mystery of the Druids.
+One reason we have written these articles is to encourage you to do your own research, for there is nothing more profitable to the mind than study in a good cause for a good purpose.

 © Copyright occult-mysteries.org.
 Article published 26 April 2016.
 Updated 21 October 2017.